 - Encourage physical activity and outside play during the day.

 - Limit the amount of caffeine your child consumes.
 Don’t allow them to have any caffeine for at least six hours before they go to bed.

 - Create a relaxing bedtime routine designed to calm children down and prepare them for sleep.
 This may include a warm bath, a bedtime story, a back massage, etc. Be consistent in maintaining this routine.

 - Create a comfortable sleeping environment.
-Although some children prefer the occasional nightlight, in general kids sleep better when their rooms are dark.
+Although some children prefer the occasional nightlight, they generally sleep better in dark rooms.
 Noise levels should be brought down to a minimum wherever possible.
-Alternatively, white noise machines can be used to cover up sounds that might otherwise be disruptive.
+Alternatively, white noise machines can cover up sounds that might otherwise be disruptive.

 - Cut back on TV, video games, and other stimulating activities before bed.

-- Put children to bed when they are tired, but not yet fully falling asleep.
+- Put children to bed when they are tired but not yet entirely falling asleep.

 - Remember that many different factors might be impacting your child’s sleep.
-Consider working with a Pediatric Experience Doctor to find out if some of your child’s other health challenges such as allergies, enlarged tonsils, sleep apnea, digestive disorders, or other issues are connected and making sleep more difficult for your child.
+Consider working with a Pediatric Experience Doctor to find out if some of your child’s other health challenges, such as allergies, enlarged tonsils, sleep apnea, digestive disorders, or other issues, are connected, making sleep more difficult for your child.